-12.4.7 12.4.7.4 Public water ferry services (surface of water activity only) within the RD Queenstown Town Centre Waterfront Sub-Zone as shown on the Planning Maps.
-In respect of 12.4.7.4, discretion is restricted to: a.
-Effects on the transport network. b.
-Effects on navigational safety. c.
-Location, scale and, intensity of the activity. d.
-Effects on landscape and amenity values. e.
-Congestion and safety, including effects on other commercial operators and recreational users. f.
-Waste disposal. g.
+12.4.7 - 4.7.4 Public water ferry services (surface of water activity only) within the leenstown Town Centre Waterfront Sub-Zone as shown on the Planning Maps.
+RD

+In respect of 12.4.7.4, discretion is restricted to:

+a. a.
+Effects on the transport network.

+b. b.
+Effects on navigational safety.

+c.

+d.

+e.
+Congestion and safety, including effects on other commercial operators and recreational users.

+f.
+Waste disposal.

+g.
 Cumulative effects.